Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

+More importantly, this work demonstrates that xenon TPCs are powerful probes of new physics in the ER channel.
+With the development of radon background control techniques~\cite{LZ:2025xxf, XENON:2025nic} and the scaling up of exposure, their reach for keV-scale electron-coupling new physics will continue to improve.
+Based on next-generation baseline designs~\cite{XLZD:2024nsu} and the Asimov median significance defined in Ref.~\cite{Cowan:2010js}, we expect the sensitivity to improve by $\mathcal{O}(10)$ in terms of event rate, leading to a factor of $\sim3$ improvement for models whose rates are quadratic in the coupling and $\sim 2$ for models with quartic coupling dependence.
+A more detailed sensitivity calculation for next-generation xenon-based experiments is left to future work.
+Nevertheless, with these advancements, significant new parameter space for solar ALPs and MDM can be explored, and the sensitivity to the neutrino magnetic moment will become comparable to current astrophysical constraints.

 In conclusion, we have searched for ER signals indicative of new physics using the combined dataset from the first two science runs of the LZ experiment.
-Finding no significant excess above our background model, we set stringent limits on various signal hypotheses, thanks to a combination of low background rate, large exposure, and the introduction of the radon tagging technique.
-This analysis yields updated constraints on solar ALPs via ABC processes, Primakoff conversion, and $^{57}$Fe de-excitation, neutrino electromagnetic interactions, mirror dark matter, and bosonic dark matter absorption.
-Notably, the limits presented here are the most stringent to date for $^{57}$Fe and Primakoff conversion solar ALPs, mirror dark matter, and the solar neutrino magnetic moment, while our constraints on other tested models remain highly competitive. \enlargethispage{\baselineskip}
+Finding no significant excess above the background model, we set stringent limits on various signal hypotheses, thanks to a combination of low background rate, large exposure, and the introduction of the radon tagging technique.
+The results provide the strongest constraints on Primakoff and $^{57}$Fe de-excitation ALPs, solar $\nu$ millicharge and mirror dark matter, while the constraints on ABC solar ALPs, solar neutrino magnetic moment and bosonic dark matter absorption remain highly competitive.
+These results further establish low-energy ER searches in liquid xenon TPCs as a competitive avenue for probing new physics, and we expect further gains from larger exposures and improved background control. \enlargethispage{\baselineskip}